abishekbabuofficial/Recommender-System-Ecommerce/README.md

 1. Trains an SVD model on user-product ratings.
 2. Predicts missing ratings for products a user hasn’t interacted with.
 3. Sorts products based on predicted scores and recommends top N products.

+## Streamlit Application
+The Streamlit-based web application allows users to:
+✔ Select User ID
+✔ Select Product Name
+✔ Choose Number of Recommendations
+✔ View recommended products in a grid layout with images

+### How to run the App in your system
+1. Download the Application folder in the repository
+2. Install the requirements
+3. In CLI, Give the command **streamlit run app.py**
+Note: Change the path of dataset according to your system

+## Requirements
+Python
+Scikit learn
+Surprise package
+pandas
+numpy

 Thank you for all the references and authors listed below:
 * https://bgiri-gcloud.medium.com/building-an-effective-recommendation-system-for-e-commerce-a-step-by-step-guide-bafae59862e1